How To Commission A Bespoke Cake In London

 What they are not especially useful for is exact replication.

-The best bespoke cakes are interpreted, not copied.
+The best bespoke cakes are inspired, not copied.

 A cake photographed in bright California sunlight for twelve guests may not translate successfully to a candlelit London dining room serving eighty people.
 Portion count changes proportions.
 Venue layout changes scale.
-Structural requirements change depending on transport, temperature and timing.
+Structural requirements change depending on transport, display time and temperature.

 These terms are often used interchangeably, but they are not quite the same thing.

 A number cake with a piped birthday message is personalised.
+A signature wedding cake adapted with a colour shift may be custom.
 A black-tie dinner cake designed around a private Mayfair celebration is bespoke.
-A wedding cake adapted from an existing signature design may be semi-custom.

-For clients exploring ideas for birthday cakes or elegant wedding cakes, understanding this distinction early tends to make the commissioning process far clearer.
+For clients exploring ideas for birthday cakes or elegant wedding cakes, understanding this distinction early makes the process much clearer.
+Our guide to bespoke, custom and personalised cakes explains the difference in more detail.

 Why Budget Helps The Design